angelod1as/recibo-poem-printer/README.rst

 Custom text
 -----------

-1. The program should read from a ``.txt`` file
+1. [DONE] The program should read from a ``.txt`` file

-2. The program should format the result from ``read`` accordingly.
+2. [DONE] The program should format the result from ``read`` accordingly.

-3. The printer should print succesfully the generated string by the program.
+3. [DONE] The printer should print succesfully the generated string by the program.

 More folders, more texts
 ------------------------

-1. The program should read from two folders: ``short-stories`` and ``poems``
+1. [DONE] The program should read from two folders: ``short-stories`` and ``poems``
-2. The program should format each file accordingly.
+2. [DONE] The program should format each file accordingly.
-3. The printer should print a random text from a single folder after a command.
+3. [DONE] The printer should print a random text from a single folder after a command.
-4. The printer should print a random text from a single folder after a key press.
+4. [DONE] The printer should print a random text from a single folder after a key press.

 Images
 ------